Speech recognition Engine (STT)

 Large-capacity multilingual speech DB learning

-Main features and specifications
+Main functions and specifications

 Speech recognition engine can be divided into RESTful-based speech recognition services and learning management features of sound models and language models.
 Speech recognition service provides speech recognition results by preprocessing input speech data, feature extraction, text conversion through model, and result correction.
 Learning management is a learning data of speech-text, and performs learning regarding acoustic models and language models.